Putting parents at the centre

 • How can you share this new way of thinking with your team?
 What skills and tools might they need to understand?

-Invest in parents
+Invest in parents and carers

-You may be rushed off your feet just doing the youth work, but it is worth prioritising getting to know parents and allowing time to chat or have coffee with them.
+You may be rushed off your feet just doing the youth work, but it is worth prioritising getting to know parents and carers and allowing time to chat or have coffee with them.
 Unless you do that, you are unlikely to be in a position to support them well.
 Think about times and ways you could do that; for example:

-• How could you open up conversations with parents about how they and their kids are doing spiritually and if there’s anything you can do to help them disciple their kids in a particular area?
+• How could you open up conversations with parents and carers about how they and their kids are doing spiritually and if there’s anything you can do to help them disciple their kids in a particular area?

-• How can you help parents understand the culture their children are living in?
+• How can you help parents and carers understand the culture their children are living in?
 Could you point them to information about the latest developments in the online world, or research relevant to their kids and technology, or teens and mental health, for example?

-Could you create experiences for parents and kids to play and work together, so that they get to build connection?
+Could you create experiences for parents and carers and kids to play and work together, so that they get to build connection?
 These could be as simple as a games night all the way up to a trip to the local laser quest, or planning and going on an overseas mission trip.
 Within these you may be able to build in space for profound conversations and opportunities to open up about life together.

 Communicate well

 It can feel even harder to keep lines of communication with parents open as kids get older.
-But by ensuring good communication you can keep parents in the loop, allow them to talk to their kids about what they’ve done and learned, and raise concerns they may have with you before the event.
+But by ensuring good communication you can keep parents and carers in the loop, allow them to talk to their kids about what they’ve done and learned, and raise concerns they may have with you before the event.
 Think about:

-• How do you let your parents know what topics you’ll be covering this term?
+• How do you let your parents and carers know what topics you’ll be covering this term?
 Do you know if the information gets to them?
 Is it easy for them to get in touch with you?

 • Are there times when it might be beneficial to give them advanced warning of particular topics or more information than usual?